Good | Worth a Return

-A casual cafe, a source of take-home dishes and meals, and a popular caterer, the easy-going town gathering place serves breakfast and lunch, from simple coffee-an’-pastries to sandwiches (hot and cold) and meal-size salads.
-Much of what’s eaten here is all-American lunchroom fare — from scratch, and good; but those seeking regional cuisine will find what they’re looking for in zesty house-made pimento cheese, biscuits with sausage gravy, and what’s billed as “Gourmet Grits.”
+Much of what’s eaten at What’s Cookin’ Downtown is all-American lunchroom fare — from scratch, and good; but those seeking regional cuisine will find what they’re looking for in zesty house-made pimento cheese, biscuits with sausage gravy, and an extravagant kitchen-sink plate of “Gourmet Grits.”

 When in the mood for something light at lunch, I go for a sandwich called The Betty, which is a vegetarian bouquet of avocado, lettuce, tomato, cucumber, red onion, and sour cream on rye.
 Hot sandwiches include hand-pattied burgers available with everything imaginable (including a choice of pimento cheese, Velveeta, Swiss, cheddar and provolone), a chicken-fried steak dressed with chipotle mayonnaise, and a grilled hot dog served in a Yankee-style split-top bun.
 From the day’s special roster, meat loaf comes crowned with melted Swiss cheese and cranberry relish on grill-crisped marble rye.